Weaving a Story 2: oral stage: Reception

 During its first airing, the episode proved controversial.
-According to Nikkei Business Publications, and writers Kazuhisa Fujie and Martin Foster, the closing sex scene between Kaji and Misato, while it contains no explicit images, was criticized as being "inappropriate" for an anime show that is viewed by children.
+According to Nikkei Business Publications and writers Kazuhisa Fujie and Martin Foster, the closing sex scene between Kaji and Misato, while it contains no explicit images, was criticized as being "inappropriate" for an anime show that is viewed by children.
+Anime News Network writer Brian Stremick similarly reported that the implicit sex scene shocked many fans and caused "plenty of consternation"; Japanese anime fans posted on the internet "that the show shouldn't be broadcasting that kind of material in the early evening, but late at night".
 GameFan, on the other hand, described the sex scene as "tastefully-done".
 Dennis Redmond praised two shots of Eva-01 swathed in white bandages, describing them as "extraordinary".
 Digitally Obsessed's Joel Cunningham gave a positive review of "Weaving a Story 2: oral stage", saying it cannot be missed and praising its "great ending".
 According to Cunningham: "This episode is also a series highlight, once again exhibiting how much can be done with simple animation and suggestion/repetition".
-Analysing the episode, Japanese academic Osamu Tsukihashi noted Anno's script leads the viewer to connect and join together seemingly disconnected parts; Anno's work does not represent a coherent overall picture, and the viewer is needs to create a coherent picture of the work as a whole.
+Yahoo! website wrote, "Comparable to The Sopranos' dream episodes and the weirdest parts of Twin Peaks, this episode infuses the sensibility of art cinema into a TV serial to incredible captivating results".
+Analysing the episode, Japanese academic Osamu Tsukihashi noted that Anno's script leads the viewer to connect and join together seemingly disconnected parts; Anno's work does not represent a coherent overall picture, and the viewer needs to create a coherent picture of the work as a whole.
 According to Tsukihashi, the incoherence of the episode enhances the work.